Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Is the UK cheap?

 The British market has been cheap for a long while and it remains cheap.
 This view is based on various measures.
 The price-to-earnings ratio is one common gauge of value.
-It shows UK shares trading at 11.9 times forecast earnings.
-In contrast, Europe is on 13.9 and the US on 21, according to Goldman Sachs (as of 1 April).
-In other words, British shares were 43% cheaper than those in the US.
-The world average p/e is 18, according to MSCI, putting British shares at a 34% discount.
+It shows the FTSE All-Share trading at 13.6 times forecast earnings for 2026.
+In contrast, Europe is on 15.3 and the US on 21.5.
+In other words, British shares are 37% cheaper than those in the US on this measure.
+The world average p/e is 18.3, putting British shares at a 26% discount.

-British shares have been cheap since the Brexit vote of 2016 and the gap with the US has only widened as its ‘Magnificent 7’ stocks - the likes of Nvidia, Tesla, Meta and Apple - have led a broader technology stock rally.
+British shares have been cheap since the Brexit vote of 2016.
+The valuation gap with the US only widened as its ‘Magnificent 7’ stocks - the likes of Nvidia, Tesla, Meta and Apple - have led a broader technology stock rally.
 Neither the UK nor Europe have been blessed with such dominant market leaders.

 What else to consider?

-Cheap markets are well and good, but they need a trigger to revalue.
-Corporate activity could be helpful - there’s been a rise in private equity firms and other foreign businesses recognising value and buying out UK companies.
-British mergers and acquisitions were worth around $177 billion last year compared with $99 billion in 2023, according to Bloomberg.
+Valuation change: Cheap markets are well and good, but they need a trigger to revalue.
+Most recently, investors have begun to question their portfolio exposure to the US, spurring some to consider a bigger allocation to other markets.
+UK shares could be an ongoing beneficiary of this.
+Corporate activity could also be helpful - there’s been a rise in private equity firms and other foreign businesses recognising value and buying out UK companies.
+This could continue.

 Economic factors